ccz-2/No-Distractions-Full-Screen/README.md

 - <b>Superimposes answer buttons</b> over cards, with <b>adjustable opacity</b>.
 Becomes opaque on mouse-over.
 - <b>Draggable answer buttons</b> that support touch.
 Enable with right click menu option or hotkey.
 - <b>No Distractions Answer Bar</b>: Minimalistic reimagining of answer bar with animated answer confirmations
-- <b>No Distractions Windowed Mode</b>: Same clean interface in a resizable window.
-Accessible through menu.
+- No Distractions works in <b>resizable windows</b> as well.
 Can set to <b>always be on top</b>.
+     - For Windows: This is a menu option toggle | For Macs: This is the default behavior.
+To enter full screen mode, maximize the window
 - <b>Hides mouse cursor</b> if idle.
 - <b>Auto-toggle</b> No Distractions mode when starting/leaving reviews
 - <b>Highly customizable</b>: Common settings can be changed in menu options (<i>View -&gt; Full Screen</i>).
 Further settings, including ND Answer Bar appearance can be changed through the <i>Advanced Settings</i> menu option.
 Detailed descriptions are within.